 A complaint was received by a patient who had received a telephone call from a secretary to arrange a colonoscopy procedure.
 The patient was provided with very little information and was not advised of the urgency and nature of the procedure causing the patient to feel worried and concerned.
 A leaflet is usually posted with a letter when a date is offered for the procedure to take place.
 This explains all the necessary information that a patient would need but as this was arranged over the telephone this was never given.
 The Trust's Lead Colonoscopy Nurse and the Division's Support Manager are developing and implementing a document for the secretaries to refer to when arranging appointments at short notice.
-This document will provide information for the secretaries to refer to if the patient has any questions and enable them to sign post the patient to relevant websites or advise them of the contact telephone number for the Colonoscopy nursing staff.
+This document will provide information for the secretaries to refer to if the patient to relevant websites or advise them of the contact telephone number for the Colonoscopy nursing staff.